 Additionally, under U.S. federal law it may, under certain circumstances, be a violation of federal money laundering statutes for financial institutions to accept any proceeds from cannabis sales or any other Schedule I controlled substances.
 Certain Canadian banks are similarly reluctant to transact business with U.S. cannabis companies, due to the uncertain legal and regulatory framework characterizing the industry at present.
 Banks and other financial institutions could be prosecuted and possibly convicted of money laundering for providing services to U.S. cannabis businesses.
 Under U.S. federal law, banks or other financial institutions that provide a cannabis business with a checking account, debit or credit card, small business loan or any other service could be found guilty of money laundering or conspiracy.
-Despite these laws, in February 2014, the Financial Crimes Enforcement Network ("FCEN") of the U.S. Treasury Department issued a memorandum (the "FCEN Memo") providing instructions to banks seeking to provide services to cannabis-related businesses without risking prosecution for violation of federal money laundering laws.
+Despite these laws, in February 2014, the Financial Crimes Enforcement Network ("FCEN") of the U.S. Treasury Department issued a memorandum (the "FCEN Memo") providing instructions to banks seeking to provide services to cannabis-related businesses.
+The FCEN Memo states that in some circumstances, it is permissible for banks to provide services to cannabis-related businesses without risking prosecution for violation of federal money laundering laws.
 It refers to supplementary guidance that Deputy Attorney General Cole issued to federal prosecutors relating to the prosecution of money laundering offenses predicated on cannabis-related violations of the CSA.
 It is unclear at this time whether the current administration will follow the guidelines of the FCEN Memo.